galactaknife/Flask-Socketio-Chat/README.md

 <code>pip install gevent-websocket</code>

-Then run the app by using <code>python main.py</code> and it should use eventlet or gevent, whichever is installed.
+Then run the app by using <code>python main.py</code> and it should automatically use eventlet or gevent, whichever is installed.

 ## Miscellaneous